-Emphasizes the relationship between painting and visual ideas.
-May be repeated up to six hours credit.

-Prerequisite: ART 111 and ART 121 with a grade of "C" or better, or consent of instructor.
+Introduces painting techniques and media, fosters the development of studio practices, and encourages critical awareness.
+Presents historical and contemporary approaches to the medium.
+May be repeated up to six hours of credit.
+Prerequisite: ART 110 or ART 121 with a grade of C or better, or consent of instructor.